 If you need to borrow money quickly, do not consider a payday loan unless you have no other options.

-A payday loan application shows up on your credit record, and your credit score will get negatively affected even if you get accepted for the loan.
+A payday loan application shows up on your credit record, and your credit score can get negatively affected even if you get accepted for the loan and repay in full and on time.

-This is because payday loans indicate that you are desperate for money, and unable to get a cheaper alternative way of borrowing.
+This is because payday loans indicate that you need money fast, and are unable to get a cheaper alternative way of borrowing.

 LOQBOX allows you to improve your credit history by saving a set amount each month.
 It's free and doesn’t require a credit check.